adeelahmadk/ns3-box/README.md

 docker build -f ns3_3.36p.dockerfile -t ns3-box:jammy3.36plus .
 ```

+Prebuilt images for versions >= 3.36 are avaliable on [docker hub](https://hub.docker.com/repository/docker/adeelahmadk/ns3-box/general).

 ## Spin up a Container

-A local directory, to store the ns-3 distribution, should be mounted as a volume on to `/code` in the container.
+A local directory, to store the ns-3 distribution, is required to be mounted as a volume on to `/code` in the container.
 ```bash
 docker container run \
     --rm -it \